 The Babson community remembers, reflects upon, and celebrates the legacy of Dr. Martin Luther King Jr. This annual event initiates and continues conversations about the realization of King's vision of justice, equality, and peace in our own community and in the world at large.

 14th Annual Martin Luther King Jr. Legacy Day

 Wednesday, February 15, 2017 at 5:00PM in the Carling-Sorenson Theatre

 Thomas Chatterton Williams is the author of the memoir Losing My Cool: Love Literature, and a Black Man's Escape from the Crowd, Babson's 2015 New Student Read.
 Williams is also an active public intellectual whose worked is regularly featured in leading newspapers and journals.
 He blogs for The American Scholar about his life in Paris, and recently, he had essays selected for both The Best American Essays 2016 and The Best American Travel Writing 2016.

 Martin Luther King, Jr. Legacy Day Creativity Contest

-In honor of Michele Norris and her use of varied rhetorical forms (such as radio journalism, long-form nonfiction, and social media) as points of access to discuss race and other subjects, we invite all current undergraduate and graduate students to participate in a creativity contest which considers and responds to some or all of the following:
+In honor of keynote speaker Thomas Chatterton Williams and his diverse interests, we invite all current undergraduate and graduate students to participate in a creativity contest which considers and responds to some or all of the following: